digitallyinduced/ihp/Guide/querybuilder.markdown

 ```

 ### single row: `fetchOne`
-To run a query which will return a single and **throws an error if no record is found** row use `fetchOne`:
+To run a query which will return a single row and **throw an error if no record is found** use `fetchOne`:
 ```haskell
 example :: IO Project
 example = do